ziyanghong/Radar-OSM/README.md

 <img src="images/coordinate.png" width = 35% height = 35%/>

 # 6. Citation
-If you use Radar-SLAM in an academic work, please cite:
+If you use Radar-OSM in an academic work, please cite:
 ```bibtex
 @inproceedings{hong2023large,
   title={Large-Scale Radar Localization using Online Public Maps},